nginx.log 00.000.00.000 - - "POST /users/saml/auth HTTP/1.1" 500 0 "https://id.example.com/" "Mozilla/5.0 (Macintosh; Intel Mac OS X 10.15; rv:123.0) *****/20000000 Firefox/123.0"

 Prerequisites

-This KB is applicable to Terraform Enterprise/TFC organizations that have Single Sign-On (SSO) and SSO team management enabled.
-The issue affects TFE versions earlier than v202406-1 and has been resolved starting from version v202406-1 by making this limit configurable.
+This guide applies to Terraform Enterprise and HCP Terraform organizations that have SSO and SSO team management enabled.
+The issue affects Terraform Enterprise versions earlier than v202406-1.
+This limit is configurable starting from version v202406-1.

 Cause

-This issue may occur when a user belongs to multiple group memberships, causing the SAML assertion to exceed the default 250,000 byte limit.
-You can confirm this by inspecting the SAML assertion during the login attempt using a browser extension like SAML-Tracer.
+This issue occurs when a user belongs to many groups, causing the SAML assertion sent by the Identity Provider (IdP) to exceed Terraform Enterprise's default 250,000-byte limit.
+You can confirm this by inspecting the SAML assertion during a login attempt using a browser extension like SAML-Tracer.

 <saml:AttributeStatement>